IDENTIFYING VINTAGE SLACKS

 Online sellers will often claim to have slacks which fit several outfits.
 However, the slacks, although similar, varied for each outfit.
 The guide below should help.
 One other way to tell whether you have the correct ones, is to check the cut and fabric.
 For example, in 1966, the same type of fabric was used to make the Jazz Concert, Seein’ The Sights & Best Man slacks, and they all have a similar, loose cut.
 The slacks from 1965 also share a similar cut and type of fabric.

 For more information and many more detailed photographs showing close-ups of the vintage slacks see THE VINTAGE KEN® BOOK.

 No black slacks are labelled.

-Many sellers get ‘confused’, especially when selling Jazz Concert or College Student – even professional sellers regularly list the cheaper Fashion Pak slacks, as belonging to these rarer outfits.
+Many sellers get ‘confused’ when selling Jazz Concert or College Student – even professional sellers regularly list the cheaper Fashion Pak or Casuals slacks, as belonging to these rarer outfits.
 Of the brown trousers only the Fashion Pak Slacks are labelled.
 The College Student slacks are not shown here – they are dark brown with front and back ‘pocket’ stitching (see 1965 The Outfits).